Gabriel-Dalmoro/project-1/README.md

 2. In the game, your consiousness travels to the game, while your body lays still in the real world.

 3. The game is a 3X3 grid, and each quadrant is a different environmet.
-There will be challenges in each.
+There are challenges in some quadrants and prizes to be gained.

+4. You can save your progress and resume where you left off by creating a username and logging back in with it.

+---

+All ASCII art from <https://www.asciiart.eu/>.